loganwrightx/PH336RocketDynamics/README.md

 The rocket uses an Estes A8 solid propellant rocket motor.
 Thrust curve data is publicly available and free for use.
 Our team did not collect the data, but we use to it model the performance of the motors in our experiments.
 We use linear interpolation to create a continuous representation of the thrust curve and incorporate small deviations from the data with Monte Carlo methods according to the uncertainties in the motor design.
 For our purposes, simulations use $\delta{T} = \pm 1$% up to $\delta{T} = \pm 5$%.

+If time permits, and if we need to optimize our computational model, we can generate our own thrust curve data by positioning the engine in a wood block on top of a force sensor.
+We can measure the force as a function of time and take the average of several acquisitions.

 # Atmospheric Model

 We use the NASA tropospheric model.
 Since we are operating at low altitudes, this will be sufficiently accurate for the case of modeling air density, and thus drag forces.